-The Media Proxy Service (MPS) is an exciting feature of the OfficeServ 7030 system.
-The MPS allows IP devices (such as SIP stations, IP phones, and SIP trunks) to be switched on the backplane without the need to first convert conversations to TDM.
+Media Proxy Service (MPS) of the OfficeServ 7030 system allows IP devices (such as SIP stations, IP phones, and SIP trunks) to be in conversation state without the need to first convert conversations to TDM.
 There are 16 MPS channels embedded on the 7030 motherboard.
-This means that up to 8 IP-to-IP calls can be switched without the need to purchase an MGI license or any additional hardware.
-Each MPS call uses two (2) MPS channels to complete the call.
+This means that up to 8 IP-to-IP calls can be connected.